Rhodes Hall: Characteristics

 The house cost Rhodes $50,000 to build in 1904.
 Wired for electricity when it was built, Rhodes Hall is a prime example of the fascination that new technology held for Atlantans at the turn of the century.
 Over 300 light bulbs light the entire house.
 The house also had electric call buttons in most rooms as well as a security system.
 Among the materials used to build the home, the mahogany was from the West Indies and the exterior granite was brought over in 500-pound (227 kg) blocks in wagons from Stone Mountain, located about 25 mi east of Atlanta.

 Although Rhodes Hall is now surrounded by commercial buildings and heavy traffic, it has survived damage due to careful historic preservation and restoration efforts.
-After the death of Rhodes and his wife, their children deeded the house to the U.S. state of Georgia, with a restriction that it be used for "historic purposes".
+After the death of Rhodes and his wife, their children deeded the house to the state of Georgia, with a restriction that it be used for "historic purposes".
 State historian Ruth Blair moved the Georgia Department of Archives and History to the house, and lived in the house as well.
 It was used to house the Georgia State Archives from 1930 to 1965.
 After the Archives moved to a more modern building, Rhodes Hall continued to provide archive services as a branch.

 In 1983 Rhodes Hall was transferred to the Georgia Trust for Historic Preservation, which undertook a long-term restoration program.
-The main stair and windows, which had been moved to the new Archives, were brought back and re-installed in 1990.
+The main stairs and windows, which had been moved to the new Archives, were brought back and re-installed in 1990.

-From 1984 to 1992, the house was a haunted house attraction every year for Halloween, prior to renovation and conversion to a museum.